 Marketing automation produces highly relevant content to capture and hold the attention of prospects.
 Instead of spamming users with irrelevant content, marketers can reach out to them more effectively with automation.

 Automation can help discover what works well and use this data to modify customer engagement.
 It measures the evolving needs of leads by tracking interactions across all marketing channels.
-By measuring behaviors, such as social clicks or page views, marketing automation can help you guide qualified leads down the funnel.
+By incorporating effective prospecting methods and measuring behaviors, such as social clicks or page views, marketing automation can help you guide qualified leads down the funnel.

 To design a marketing automation workflow, you have to identify what drives conversions for your business.
 Explore opportunities where automation can be implemented to increase the overall efficiency and productivity of your operations.
 Discover the right timing for connecting with your prospects to drive conversions.